 The Open House.

 Advertised with an address.
 You do not really know who is inspecting, whether they are Buyers, Lookers, Agents or even Sellers.
 Sellers look through open homes, for a comparison to their own, prior to going on the market.
-At the inspection you need to sort the wheat from the chaff.
-It is good practise, to sort them before the inspection.
+At the inspection, you need to sort the wheat from the chaff.
+It is good practice, to sort them before the inspection.

 Advertised without an address.